Hey, Home Adventurers, let's talk about 6 Thanksgiving Day Mistakes that will cost you money, shall we?

 This is so important!

-If you don’t have a budget, you are going to overspend money this Thanksgiving Day.
-Start budgeting, and most importantly, keep it real!
+If you don't have a budget, you are going to overspend money this Thanksgiving Day.
+So start budgeting, and most importantly, keep it real!
 What you need to budget for:

 Keep the budget simple and spend what you can afford!